 Employees accumulate vacation at a rate of 1.25 days per month up to an annual amount of 15 days.
 Vacation time is fully vested by the employee from the first day of work up to a maximum of 60 days.
 Employees accumulate sick leave at a rate of 1 day per month up to an annual maximum of 12 days and a maximum accumulation of 90 days.
-After the enactment of Act No. 26-2019, only compensation of accrued vacation leave, up to 60 days, is paid upon employment termination.
-In order to be eligible to receive compensation, an employee must have been employed for at least three months.
+Upon retirement, an employee receives compensation for all accumulated unpaid vacation leave at the current rates regardless of years of service.
 Accumulated unpaid sickness days are not liquidated upon employment termination.
+The liability for compensated absences has been calculated based on the employee's current salary and includes payroll related costs such as Social Security and Medicare tax.